lokeshwartabjula/NextJob/README.md

 - [React](https://reactjs.org/) - React was used as the frontend library
 - [Material UI](https://mui.com/) - Material UI was used as the UI library
 - [Axios](https://axios-http.com/) - Axios was used for making API calls
+- [Ant Design](https://ant.design/) - Ant Design was used for the UI components
+- [Google Maps API](https://developers.google.com/maps) - Google Maps API was used for the location based feature
+- [React Apex Chart](https://apexcharts.com/docs/react-charts/) - React Apex charts was used for displaying charts in the visual analytics dashboard
+- [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) - Used to implement in forms to get location